 The second line of Table 3 (Logit) imposes homogeneity in consumer tastes.
 We calibrate α such that all consumers have the same price elasticity as the average one in the first line (BLP).
 The CES prediction remains the same (7.73 pp) since it still works with a price elasticity of 4.05.
 However, the true counterfactual falls drastically to 3.85pp.
-This comes from the fact that while the logit demand system implies a unitary pass-through rate, the pass-through elasticity, being the rate divided by the markup (p/c), is substantially lower: Every percent increase in costs by foreign firms triggers a price increase of 0.67 percent.
-Domestic firms therefore gain much less market share than in the first line (the BLP case), where the pass-through elasticity is close to 1-the value predicted by the CES-monopolistic competition model.
+This comes from the fact that the logit demand system implies a pass-through elasticity substantially below one: here every one percent increase in costs by foreign firms triggers a 0.67 percent price increase.16 Domestic firms therefore gain much less market share than in the first line (the BLP case), where the pass-through elasticity is close to one (the value predicted by the CES-monopolistic competition model).

 We further investigate the role of heterogeneity in the third line (β heterogeneity).
 This is a hybrid case, as it imposes a single own-price effect α , but lets the β_h^k coefficients on the four physical car characteristics (as well as preference for the outside good) vary across households.
 The presence of β heterogeneity leads to a slight deterioration of the accuracy of the CES approximation as compared to logit.
 The pass-through elasticity is slightly lower (0.65 vs 0.67) than in the logit case and therefore exacerbates the deviation from CES.
 The rise in the bias from 3.88 to 4.40 also highlights Implication 1: the imposition of symmetric substitution patterns damages the quality of the CES approximation.
-This occurs because under β heterogeneity, the rising price of foreign cars leads to less substitution towards the outside good.11 Thus, the new car market shrinks less under β heterogeneity because the foreign varieties as a share of new cars (the inside good).
+This occurs because under β heterogeneity, the rising price of foreign cars leads to less substitution towards the outside good.17 Thus, the new car market shrinks less under β heterogeneity because the foreign varieties do not fare as badly.
+The net result is a smaller increase of the share of domestic varieties as a share of new cars (the inside good).

 The accuracy of the fit in the benchmark (BLP) case comes from a countervailing effect of α heterogeneity.
 When the price sensitivity of consumers is heterogeneous enough, a rise in prices triggers selection of consumers, such that only the less price sensitive ones continue to buy the most expensive varieties.
-This raises the incentive to pass more of the tariff increase into final prices.
+In the BLP DGP this effect is so strong that it reverses the way own-price elasticity varies with price.18 This raises the incentive to pass more of the tariff increase into final prices.
 This effect is so strong in the BLP data and estimates that the average pass-through elasticity, 1.13, is slightly larger than one, bringing it closer to the CES-MC assumption.